Cinematic at the core

 When I was very small, my mum used to sit next to me at the piano and tell me little stories, and I'd improvise the music for them as she went.
 By the age of seven I'd decided I wanted to write music for films — which was a fairly strange ambition for a girl from rural Australia who had never seen an orchestra in the flesh.
 I didn't see one until I was eighteen, when I moved to the city to study music.

 I built that career.
-It took most of my twenties and thirties, but I built it, and for a long time I got to do the thing I'd wanted since I was a child — escape into other people's imagined worlds and find the music living inside them.
+It took most of my twenties and thirties, but I built it — and the thing I love most about it is that I get to escape into other people's imagined worlds and find the music living inside their stories.

 My name is Amy Jørgensen.
-For most of my working life I wrote music for film and television — the deadlines, the late nights, the strange intimacy of scoring someone else's story, all of it.
-It was the job I'd always wanted.
+For most of my working life I've written music for film and television — the deadlines, the late nights, the strange intimacy of scoring someone else's story, all of it.
+It's the job I always wanted.

-I opened folders I hadn't touched in years — twenty years of unreleased ideas, melodies I'd written at the piano that went nowhere, chord progressions I loved too much to throw away, lyric fragments from notebooks I kept meaning to do something with — and I started feeding them into the same kinds of tools that had reshaped the industry around me.
+I opened folders I hadn't touched in years — twenty years of unreleased ideas, melodies I'd written at the piano that went nowhere, chord progressions I loved too much to throw away, lyric fragments from notebooks I kept meaning to do something with — and I started feeding them into the same tools that were already transforming my film work.

 Some of what came back was awful.